StollerSystem/C_Factory_User/README.md

 ## Setup/Installation Requirements

-NOTE - you can do the following to manually set up the databse for the project OR you can run the command 'dotnet ef database update' after you clone as explained below.
+NOTE - you can do the following to manually set up the databse for the project OR you can run the command 'dotnet ef database update' after you clone as explained below in 'Website Setup'.

 ## MySQL Workbench Schema Setup:
 1. Open [MySql Workbench](https://www.mysql.com/products/workbench/) and connect to Local instance